Joyo Ultimate Overdrive JF-02 Review

 The pedal is a simple distortion that goes from a light crunch sound into fuzz territory.
 But don’t be fooled by the three knobs and tone switch!
 There are plenty of amazing crunch tones available from this overdrive pedal.

 Build Quality: 8/10

 The power socket is PCB mounted and isn’t fixed to the case.
-However, it’s on the top of the pedal which is a nice touch especially if you’re running this on a pedalboard.
+However, it’s on the top of the pedal, which is nice, especially if you’re using this pedal on a pedalboard.

 Controls and Features: 7/10